 Most people don’t announce their interest.
-They give quietly—a one-time gift, a scanned QR code, a form filled out on a Tuesday afternoon.
+They give quietly through a one-time gift, a QR code scan, or by filling out a form on a Tuesday afternoon.

-Those moments might not feel dramatic, but they’re openings.
-And if you can catch them in time, they’re the start of something more.
+Those openings don’t feel dramatic, but if you can catch them in time, they’re the start of something more.

-The problem is they often slip past unnoticed.
-Not because your team doesn’t care, but because you’re already stretched.
-Budgets are tight.
-And when urgent work takes over, early signals get lost before there’s time to follow up.
+The problem is they often slip past unnoticed because your team is already stretched thin.
+Budgets are tight, and when urgent work takes over, early signals get lost before there’s time to follow up.

 Getting someone’s attention is hard enough.
-Keeping it?
-That takes a system—a donor engagement strategy that supports smart, consistent fundraising follow-up.
+Keeping it takes a donor engagement strategy that delivers smart, consistent fundraising follow-up.

 That’s what this guide is here to help you build—a fundraising system that captures and responds to donor interest before the moment disappears.